graydon/ivy-notes/markdown/lexical structure.md

   - **Labels** which are any letters, digits or underscores contained in square brackets.
 These typically denote logical formulas and are declared in-line with many [[logical judgment|logical judgments]].
 For example: `[premise]`, `[f0]`, `[NO_WAY]`
   - **Native Quotations** which are any text between a matching pair of triple angle brackets (`<<<` and `>>>`)

-IVy is whitespace-insensitive, beyond the need to separate tokens.
+Ivy is whitespace-insensitive, beyond the need to separate tokens.